Soft and Savory Breakfast Rolls

 1. 1

-In a bowl, dissolve the yeast and sugar in warm milk.
-Let stand for 5 minutes until foamy.
+In a large bowl, combine the warm milk and active dry yeast.
+Let sit for 5 minutes until foamy.

 2. 2

-Add flour, melted butter, egg, and salt.
-Mix until a soft dough forms.
+Add melted butter, one egg, and salt to the yeast mixture.
+Stir in the flour until a sticky dough forms.

 3. 3

-Knead the dough for 5-7 minutes on a floured surface until smooth and elastic.
-Cover and let rise for 30 minutes.
+Knead the dough on a lightly floured surface for about 5 minutes until smooth.
+Place dough in a greased bowl, cover, and let rise for 1 hour.

 4. 4

-Gently deflate the dough and roll out into a rectangle.
-Sprinkle shredded cheese and chopped herbs evenly over the surface.
+Punch down the dough and roll out into a rectangle.
+Sprinkle cheddar cheese and chopped chives evenly over the dough.

 5. 5

-Roll up the dough tightly and cut into 8 equal pieces.
-Place rolls in a greased baking dish.
-Cover and let rise for 10 minutes.
+Roll up the dough tightly and slice into 8 pieces.
+Place rolls on a baking tray lined with parchment paper.

 6. 6